 AUDITION NOTICE / CALL FOR SINGERS, DANCERS, & MUSICIANS / THE ADVENT SHOW, HALIFAX

 Performers of all ages, genders, and ethnicities are welcome, although there is a particular interest in young artists aged 12 – 25.
 Both established and emerging artists are encouraged to apply.
-Performers cast in the production will be compensated with an honorarium.
+Performers cast in the production will be compensated with an honorarium or grant.
 Submissions from CAEA members are welcome.

 SINGERS may be from a variety of musical backgrounds and styles, though strong musicianship, sight-reading ability, and strong stage-presence are assets.

-DANCERS with training/experience in Step Dancing, Tap Dancing, Ballet, or Lyrical are sought.
+DANCERS with training/experience in Step Dancing, Tap Dancing, Highland, Ballet, or Lyrical are sought.

 Multi-talented applicants may audition in more than one discipline.